ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 __4-Aug-2023: Upgrades of OS, GPFS, Slurm, Head Nodes and Power Distribution__

-* HPCC staff will be performing maintenance work on Aug 4-5 that will require a shut down of the HPCC cluster.
+* HPCC staff will be performing maintenance work on Aug 4th to Aug 5th that will require a shut down of the HPCC cluster.
   Objectives for this event include the following upgrades: GPFS, Slurm, OS upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs, and various other maintenance tasks.